pallavisinha85/Getting-and-Cleaning-Data/README.md

 ```

 # Script execution
 The script run_analysis.R should be placed in the current working directory.
-Run the following command in R to execute the script.
+Run the following command in R to execute the script (Note: change path to script as applicable on your machine).
 ```{r}
 source('E:/Data/DS/Getting and Cleaning the data/run_analysis.R')
 ```